skramm/spaghetti/docs/spaghetti_manual.md

 For the states, the first one (having value 0) will be the initial state.

 Events can be of two types:
- - either "hardware" events (basically, it can be just a keyboard press).
+ - either "hardware" events (basically, it can be just a keyboard press): those are the ones you need to define in the enum above.
- - or "time outs", when you want to switch from state A to state B after 'x' seconds
+ - or "time outs", when you want to switch from state A to state B after 'x' seconds.
+There are handled separately.

 For the latter case, you need to provide a special "timing" class, that will have some requirements (see below).
 You will need to "assign" the timer to the FSM in the configuration step.
 For the other events, it is up to your code to detect these, and then call some Spaghetti member function.

+States can be of two types.
+Usually, the FSM will switch from one state to another when some transition becomes active.
+It can be a Timeout or a hardware event.
+But in some situations, you may want an "always active" transition.
+Transitions are driven by events, that themselves are handled by user-code.
+So obviously, we can't handle "always active" transition that way.
+So this library provides a special state status, called "pass-state".
+A pass-state will have only **one** transition, that will always be active, which means that once we arrive on such a state, the FSM will immediately switch to the next state.

+Limitations: a pass-state cannot lead to another pass-state.
+However, it can have a associated callback function.

 <a name="showcase1"></a>
 ## Showcase 1: Hello World for FSM